 Your AC unit uses a chemical refrigerant to shift heat within your residence outside.
 This makes your residence cool and comfy.
 The kind of refrigerant used in residential air conditioner has changed a few times as time has passed, keeping up with innovative advancements and environmental considerations.

-All new home AC units run on R410a, also called as Puron.
+All new home AC units in Dallas run on R410a, also called as Puron.
 But this refrigerant will eventually be discontinued.
-This is due to a continuous concentration on reducing chemicals known to affect the environment.
+This is due to a continuous concentration on reducing chemicals known to negatively affect the environment.

 To find out the “why” behind air conditioning regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.

 But it’s not really the air conditioning system itself, or even its cooling capabilities.

 The main issue is the refrigerant these systems use to make the comfort we enjoy.

 Installed after 2010

 If your system was connected after January 1, 2010, it in all likelihood has R410a.
 And there’s an extended amount of time for you to prepare for the phaseout.
 So, it’s not an issue you should be worried about at this time.